Where to go on holiday in November

 The pristine beaches of the Seychelles, the Maldives and Mauritius make for perfect beach holidays in November with breathtaking surroundings and luxury hotels.
 The Dinarobin Hotel Golf & Spa is a fantastic place to relax and enjoy the Southern Hemisphere summer.

 If you’re looking for value for money, now is the time to visit Sri Lanka.
 The high-season has just begun but flights are still at low-season rates.
 This range of holidays includes everything from adventure tours tours to gorgeous boutique hotels in converted historical buildings.

 You’ll also find good deals in the Caribbean where the season is just beginning.
-Our favourite islands include the Cayman Islands, Tobago, St Lucia and Barbados while our recommended hotels include Round Hill in Jamaica, Dreams Tulum in Mexico and the all-inclusive Verandah Resort & Spa in Antigua.
-Check out these latest special offers in the Caribbean.
+Our favourite islands include the Cayman Islands, Anguilla, Tobago, St Lucia and Barbados – see details of the weather in November.

 If you’ve never been to Cambodia this is a great time to put that right.
 You can choose between some excellent escorted and private luxury tours and tailor made holidays to discover the temples of Angkor, the buzzing streets of Phnom Penh and amazing beaches.

 There is a lot more to New Zealand than beaches, of course.
 There are stunning mountains, rivers, National Parks as well as charming cities, great hotels and world-class food and wine.
 November is a great month to visit.
 You can travel independently or join an escorted tour.